atomist-skills/kubernetes-pod-health-skill/README.md

     If this is the first time you are configuring this skill, you can accept the default configuration name, "Kubernetes Pod Health Monitor".
-If you are creating a second configuration, e.g., so you can send alerts from different namespaces and/or clusters to different chat channels, enter a name that is unique among all configurations for this skill.
+If you are creating a second configuration, e.g., so you can provide different configuration values, enter a name that is unique among all configurations for this skill.

     ![name parameter](docs/images/param-name.png)